mqadri93/SuperGlue/README.md

 There are two main top-level scripts in this repo:

 1. `train.py` : trains the superglue model.
-2. `load_data.py`: reads images from files and creates pairs.
-It generates keypoints, descriptors and ground truth matches which will be used in training.
+2. `datasets/sift_dataset.py`: reads images from files and creates pairs.
+It generates SIFT keypoints, descriptors and ground truth matches which will be used in training.
+3. `datasets/superpoint_dataset.py`: reads images from files and creates pairs.
+It generates SuperPoint keypoints, descriptors and ground truth matches which will be used in training.

 ### Training Directions

-To train the SuperGlue with default parameters, run the following command:
+To train the SuperGlue with default parameters (SuperPoint detector), run the following command:

 ```sh
 python train.py
 ```

 ### Additional useful command line parameters
+* Use `--detector` to set the detector mode : superpoint or sift (default: `superpoint`).
 * Use `--epoch` to set the number of epochs (default: `20`).
 * Use `--train_path` to set the path to the directory of training images.
 * Use `--eval_output_dir` to set the path to the directory in which the visualizations is written (default: `dump_match_pairs/`).